Zyrecx/TFlix/dev/README.md

 # TFlix desktop testing

-Lets you exercise TFlix in Chrome instead of reinstalling on the TV for every change.
+Lets you test TFlix in Chrome instead of reinstalling on the TV for every change.
 Nothing in this folder ships to npm (see `.npmignore`).

 ## Setup